Relativistic Digital Twin: Bringing the IoT to the Future: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} near future of the Internet of Things (IoT) paradigm is intertwined with the novel concept of Digital Twins (DTs).
-DTs are digital replicas of physical assets that evolve over time in order to mimic their behavior, their reaction to events and their internal structure as closely as possible through computational models \cite{AIAA-DT}.
-In the past years, this role was taken up by other entities, such as simulators, emulators, digital shadows, mirror systems or avatars.
+The near future of the Internet of Things (IoT) paradigm is intertwined with the novel concept of Digital Twins (DTs).
+DTs are digital replicas of physical assets that evolve over time in order to mimic their behavior, their reaction to events and their internal structure as closely as possible through computational models \cite{AIAA2020digital}.
+In previous years, other entities, like simulators, emulators, digital shadows, mirror systems, or avatars, assumed this role.
 DTs are different from them in that (\textit{i}) they constantly receive inputs from the mirrored appliance(s) to adapt to its behavioral changes, as well as (\textit{ii}) they feed back their outputs into the real environment to provide guidance \cite{rasheed2020digital}.
-The capability of DTs of reproducing real devices and entities makes them extremely important for a variety of IoT scenarios that take advantage of predictive and what-if analytics.
+The capability of DTs to reproduce real devices and entities makes them extremely important for a variety of IoT scenarios that take advantage of predictive and what-if analytics.
 In fact, DTs find their natural applicability in manufacturing and Industry 4.0 scenarios, where putting the physical asset at risk results in a massive loss in terms of resources \cite{kritzinger2018digital}.
-Because of their crucial role, DTs are, most of the times, tailored to the appliance that they reproduce.
-This is obviously a safe choice, however it results in additional engineering cost and effort when it is necessary to adapt the computational model to a new use case or a new asset \cite{niederer2021scaling}.
-As a matter of fact, nowadays there is a profound lack of general purpose solutions that can offer adaptable DTs or automatically generate computational models able to synthesize heterogeneous scenarios.
+Because of their crucial role, DTs are, most of the time, tailored to the appliance that they reproduce.
+This is obviously a safe choice, however, it results in additional engineering cost and effort when it is necessary to adapt the computational model to a new use case or a new asset \cite{niederer2021scaling}.
+As a matter of fact, nowadays there is a profound lack of general-purpose solutions that can offer adaptable DTs or automatically generate computational models able to synthesize heterogeneous scenarios.
 It is clear that a zero-knowledge solution is nearly impossible to obtain, but we can envision an automatic process that is able to fit a variety of scenarios given very little initial information.
-Moreover, the age-old problem of IoT fragmentation still persists in most of the IoT ecosystems and exacerbates the difficulties of introducing such an automation for DTs, as devices may use different technologies and protocols to expose their data and services in a highly dynamic environment \cite{amelie2018}.
+Moreover, the age-old problem of IoT fragmentation still persists in most of the IoT ecosystems and exacerbates the difficulties of introducing such automation for DTs, as devices may use different technologies and protocols to expose their data and services in a highly dynamic environment \cite{amelie2018}.
 To overcome this issue, several solutions have been proposed over the last decade; one of the most supported is the Web of Things (WoT), recently standardized by the World Wide Web Consortium (W3C) \cite{W3Cwot}.
 The WoT abstracts each IoT device into a Web Thing (WT), a digital entity that exposes its functionalities (defined as \textit{affordances} in the official documentation \cite{W3Cwot}) via standardized Web technologies and semantics that vaguely resemble the REST concepts.
 WTs are described via a Thing Description (TD), a machine-readable JSON-LD document that can be shared with other WTs in order to automate interactions in a WoT ecosystem.
-A number of Industrial IoT frameworks are now dedicated to embrace the concept of DTs, at the same time leveraging an integration with the WoT.
-An example is Eclipse Ditto\cite{ditto} or Eclipse Arrowhead \cite{varga2017making}, which presents a one-to-one bi-directional translation between service records and WTs \cite{zyrianoff2021two}.
+A number of Industrial IoT frameworks are now dedicated to embracing the concept of DTs, at the same time leveraging integration with the WoT.
+An example is Eclipse Ditto \cite{jackle2022ditto} or Eclipse Arrowhead \cite{varga2017making}, which presents a one-to-one bi-directional translation between service records and WTs \cite{zyrianoff2021two}.
 These solutions exploit the WoT for abstracting heterogeneous DTs of physical assets and integrating them within a single application ecosystem, however, they do not take into account a homogenized representation of their behavioral models, leaving this aspect to the third parties.